Work-Related Stress Causes And How To Manage It

 Defining Stress

-Stress is the response of your brain and body to life demands, whether work, school, exercise, major life changes, or traumatic events (1)
+Stress is the response of your brain and body to life demands, whether work, school, exercise, significant life changes, or traumatic events (1)

 It is a normal physical and mental response to situations that require attention, effort, or change.
-While some stress can motivate us to take action and solve problems, it can become overwhelming and have negative effects on our physical and mental health.
+While some stress can motivate us to take action and solve problems, it can become overwhelming and adversely affect our physical and mental health.

 Work-Related Stress

-Many people feel like their job is the major source of stress in their lives.
-As a matter of fact, work is the second top source of stress at 65%, right behind money (2).
+Many people feel that their job is the major source of stress.
+In fact, work is the second top source of stress, at 65%, right behind money (2).

-Some factors that trigger stress at work include heavy workload, tight deadlines, lack of control over work, conflicts with coworkers or supervisors, and work-life imbalance.
+Some factors that trigger stress at work include heavy workloads, tight deadlines, a lack of control over work, conflicts with coworkers or supervisors, and work-life imbalances.

-These stressors can affect your physical and mental well-being, not to mention your job performance.
+These stressors can affect one's physical and mental well-being and job performance.
 Individuals and organizations must recognize and manage work-related stress to maintain a healthy and productive workplace.

 Major Causes of Stress at Work

-There are many factors that can trigger stress in the workplace.
+Many factors can trigger stress in the workplace.
 Here are two of them:

 1. Performance-Based Stress

-Performance-based stress, also known as achievement stress, is one of the main stressors related to work.
-It is related to the need to meet high standards or achieve specific goals.
+Performance-based stress, or achievement stress, is one of the main stressors related to work.
+It is associated with meeting high standards or achieving specific goals.

-One factor that triggers this type of stress is the fact that performance-contingent pay is a major approach worldwide (3).
+One factor that triggers this type of stress is that performance-contingent pay is a major approach worldwide (3).

-Performance-contingent pay, or “pay for performance”, is a system in which your pay as an employee is based on your performance or productivity.
-This means that your payments may increase or decrease based on how well you meet specific targets.
+Performance-contingent pay, or “pay for performance,” is a system in which an employee's pay is based on performance or productivity.
+This means payments may increase or decrease based on how well they meet specific targets.

-Performance-contingent pay can motivate employees since it provides a financial incentive to work hard.
-However, it can also be a source of stress, because it puts pressure on them to meet certain goals and induce uncertainty about their pay.
+Performance-contingent pay can motivate employees by providing a financial incentive to work hard.
+However, it can also be a source of stress because it pressures them to meet specific goals and induces uncertainty about their pay.

 Overworking is also another concern.
-If you are competitive or have a strong need to meet expectations and prove yourself, you will be more prone to stress.
+If you are competitive or need to meet expectations and prove yourself, you will be more prone to stress.

 2. Job Insecurity Stress

-The fear of losing your job or experiencing negative changes in your employment status is another huge source of stress.
-Job insecurity can be caused by a variety of factors, such as economic downturns, changes in the job market, or organizational restructuring.
+Another huge source of stress is the fear of losing your job or experiencing negative changes in your employment status.
+Various factors, such as economic downturns, changes in the job market, or organizational restructuring, can cause job insecurity.

 Job insecurity can have adverse effects on your physical and mental health, as well as your job performance.
 It can cause stress, anxiety, and depression, and it can also lead to decreased productivity.

-Add to that, the fear of losing the ability to provide for your family's basic necessities, and the fear of failing to provide luxuries such as bigger houses, cars, and expensive vacations.
+Add to that the fear of losing the ability to provide for your family's necessities and failing to provide luxuries such as bigger houses, cars, and expensive vacations.

 Tips on How to Manage Work-Related Stress